John Suenson-Taylor, 3rd Baron Grantchester: Dairy farming

 Lord Grantchester runs a dairy farm near Crewe, Cheshire.
 He is chairman of the South West Cheshire Dairy Association, and a Council Member of both the Cheshire Agricultural Society and the Royal Agricultural Society.

 Lord Grantchester was the chairman of one of the UK's largest milk and cheese businesses, Dairy Farmers of Britain, accounting for 10% of the UK milk market, when it entered receivership in June 2009.

 House of Lords

 In 1995, he succeeded to his father's title.
 He replaced the deceased Lord Milner of Leeds as one of the 92 hereditary peers remaining in the House of Lords under the House of Lords Act 1999 after defeating Viscount Hanworth by two votes to one in a by-election for the Labour seat in October 2003.
 He is a member of Labour Friends of Israel.

 Under the leadership of Ed Miliband, he was an Opposition Whip from 8 October 2010 to 18 September 2015.
-He is currently a Shadow Minister for Environment, Food and Rural Affairs, a position he has held since 1 July 2014.